 And for those of you who are not able to be with us in person at a service or who do not feel comfortable about coming out to church, please know that you will be held very much in prayer, and we will continue offering our Zoom services online, which can be accessed through a computer or the telephone.
 It's been testament to the strength of the body of Christ that we have found so many new ways of staying connected, being a community this year, even as we look forward to revisiting some old familiar ways also.

 Remember...it is important for each person to assess their risk before venturing into church.
-If you are in a high risk category, please know that we always pray as a body in Christ, and so we collectively hold up before God our prayers, even when we can't be physically present ourselves.
+If you are in a high risk category, please know that we always pray as a body in Christ, and so we collectively hold up before God our prayers, even when some of us can't be physically present ourselves.
 In fact, don't hesitate to pass on to me prayers that you may wish to be prayed in the church building, if you can't make that journey through the church doors yourself.
-And your prayers at home or indeed wherever you draw close to God, they are just as valid; God draws so close to us in our time of need, and prayer ministry made by those who are sheltering continues to be a powerhouse in the church through this time of trial.
+And your prayers at home or indeed wherever you draw close to God are just as valid; God draws so close to us in our time of need, and prayer ministry made by those who are sheltering continues to be a powerhouse in the church through this time of trial.

-We are making plans for starting to hold some public worship services in the church building from September, subject of course to all the necessary safety restrictions.
-We will keep this page updated with information about this.
-Rest assured, though, that our online services via Zoom and via telephone link will continue for the foreseeable future, even once our church buildings start to be used more.
+Finally, please rest assured that our online services via Zoom and via telephone link will continue for the foreseeable future, even once our church buildings start to be used more.
 So, wherever you are and whatever your circumstances, we will do our best to ensure that you can join in our services in whatever way works best for you.